rajkram/newsalerts/README.md

 * Scalability

 # Detailed Application Overview:
-The app enable users to get top 5 news articles, search using keywords, and use charts for news related statistics.
-The front end calls an https endpoint to invoke a function that uses data API to pull top 5 recent news articles.
+The app enable users to get 5 most news articles, search using keywords, and use charts for news related statistics.
+The front end calls an https endpoint to invoke a function that uses data API to pull 5 most recent news articles.
 It enable users to search for articles based on keywords like 'ukraine', 'inflation' etc.,It also renders some statistics on a dashboard containing different charts.

 # Application Description:
 A MongoDB Realm application that pulls global news articles via Data API.
 The homepage displays the 5 most recent articles and integrates with Charts.
 Users may also navigate to a search page where they can find articles based on off inputted terms using Atlas Search with autocomplete and fuzzy enabled.